-3.1.5 Fores
+3.1.4 Forest

-- Forest changes in LUCAS LUC match the LUH2 changes closely (Fig. 3d,e).
-Increases in forest fractions in mountainous areas (e.g., Alps, Carpathians Mountains, Balkan Mountains, and Pyrenees), Great Britain, Ireland, and in Russia between 55° and 60° are found in both datasets.
+375 Forest changes in LUCAS LUC match the LUH2 changes closely (Fig. 3h,i).
+Increases in forest fractions in mountainous areas (e.g., Alps, Carpathians Mountains, Balkan Mountains, and Pyrenees), Great Britain, Ireland, and in Russia between 55° and $60^{\circ}$ are found in both datasets.
 The increases in Northern Italy and Ireland are weaker in LUCAS LUC compared to LUH2.

-295 This is again caused by the difference in forest cover in LUCAS LUC and LUH2 in the year 2015.
-The LUT can only decrease as much forest fraction backward in time (i.e. increase for the comparison between 1992 and 2015) as there is available in 2015.
+This is again caused by the difference in forest cover in LUCAS LUC and LUH2 in the year 2015.
+The LUT can only decrease as much forest fraction backward in time (i.e., increase for the comparison between 1992 and 2015) as there is available in

+- 2015.
 Decreasing forest fraction can be seen in Russia (e.g., east of Belarus and at the border to Georgia) and in Albania.
-As for cropland and grassland, forest changes in LUH2 and thus also in LUCAS LUC differ in many regions compared to ESA - POULTER.
-The change signals tend to be reversed, with a decrease in mountainous areas (e.g., Alps, Pyrenees, and Balkan 300 Mountains) and a increase near the Russian border to Belarus.
-Especially the decrease in the Alps and Pyrenees seem to be not supported by recent assessments.
-For example, Fernández-Nogueira and Corbelle-Rico (2018) found a strong afforestation signal between 1990 and 2012 in the northern parts of Spain based on the CORINE Land Cover dataset.
-In addition, inventory based datasets show an increase in forest cover during the 1990s and the 2000s for the Alps (e.g., Schwaab et al., 2015; Bebi - et al., 2017).
-Substantial forest fraction increases in Northern Russia, Northern Norway, and Northern Finland can be seen in 305 ESA POULTER.
+As for cropland and grassland, forest changes in LUH2 and thus also in LUCAS LUC differ in many regions compared to ESA POULTER and HILDA+ (Fig. 3j,k).
+The change signals tend to be reversed between LUCAS LUC/LUH2 and ESA POULTER, with a decrease in mountainous areas (e.g., Alps, Pyrenees, and Balkan Mountains) and a increase near the Russian border to Belarus.
+Especially the decrease in the Alps and Pyrenees seem to be not supported by HILDA+ and recent assessments.
+For - 385 example, Fernández-Nogueira and Corbelle-Rico (2018) found a strong afforestation signal between 1990 and 2012 in the northern parts of Spain based on the CORINE Land Cover dataset.
+In addition, inventory based datasets show an increase in forest cover during the 1990s and the 2000s for the Alps (e.g., Schwaab et al., 2015; Bebi et al., 2017).
+Substantial forest fraction increases in Northern Russia, Northern Norway, and Northern Finland can be seen in ESA POULTER and HILDA+.
 In these regions, both LUCAS LUC and LUH2 show no change in forest fraction at all.
-In these areas forest cover increased due to forest growth instead of active afforestation (Potapov et al., 2015), which seems to be captured by the satellite-based ESA POULTER dataset but not by LUH2.
+In these areas forest cover increased - 390 due to forest growth instead of active afforestation (Potapov et al., 2015), which seems to be captured by the satellite-based ESA POULTER dataset but not by LUH2.

-- Forest cover increases in both LUH2 and LUCAS LUC in the PRUDENCE regions EA, ME, and MD (Fig. 4a-c).
+Forest cover increases in both LUH2 and LUCAS LUC in the PRUDENCE regions EA, ME, and MD (Fig. 4g-i).
 In EA, ESA POULTER also shows a increase in forest cover but with a smaller magnitude while MODIS forest cover shows both increase and decreases.
 The difference between LUH2 and LUCAS LUC compared to the two satellite-based datasets are more substantial in ME.
-Here, ESA POULTER shows a strong decrease while MODIS shows both strong increases and decreases for some years.
-Such year-to-year variations seem to be unrealistic.
-Hence, a detailed investigation of the MODIS dataset for this region is needed.
-In the IP region, LUCAS LUC, LUH2, and MODIS show an increase in forest cover while ESA POULTER shows a decrease.
+Here, ESA POULTER shows a strong decrease while MODIS shows both strong increases and decreases